Alan Knight (bishop)

-Alan John Knight CMG (also rendered John Alan; also spelled Allan; 1904 – 29 November 1979) was a long serving Bishop of Guyana from 1937 until his death; and for much of that time Archbishop of the West Indies.
+Alan John Knight CMG (also rendered inaccurately as John Alan Knight; 1904 – 29 November 1979) was a long serving Bishop of Guyana from 1937 until his death; and for much of that time Archbishop of the West Indies.

 Background

 He was educated at Owens School and Cambridge University and ordained in 1926.
-He was chaplain at University College School and then curate at St James’, Enfield Highway after which he was Headmaster of Adisadel College.
-In 1937 he was appointed to the episcopate; he was consecrated a bishop on St Peter's Day 1937 (29 June), by Cosmo Lang, Archbishop of Canterbury, at St Paul's Cathedral.
+He was chaplain at University College School and then curate at St James', Enfield Highway after which he was Headmaster of Adisadel College.
+In 1937, he was appointed to the episcopate; he was consecrated a bishop on St Peter's Day 1937 (29 June), by Cosmo Lang, Archbishop of Canterbury, at St Paul's Cathedral.
 A Sub-Prelate of the Order of St John of Jerusalem and prominent Freemason, he died in post on 29 November 1979, having become a Doctor of Divinity (DD).